Lead the change. Shape the future.

-If you complete both the AFM and the 8-month Master of Accounting (MAcc) programs, you don’t need to take the 2-year CPA Professional Education Program.
+If you complete both the AFM and the eighth-month Master of Accounting (MAcc) programs, you don’t need to take the two-year CPA Professional Education Program.
 Instead, you can proceed directly to the CPA Final Exam (CFE) as soon as you graduate.

 - Senior accountant – KPMG